resendest/OPTS_Furniture_Upholstery/README.md

 ## Features

 - **Order Creation:** Staff can create new orders, enter customer info, and select only the milestones needed for each project.
-- **Custom Milestones:** Each order has its own set of milestones, chosen at creation and editable later.
+- **Custom Milestones:** Each order has its own set of milestones that are chosen at order creation for project customization.
-- **Scan & Update:** Staff can update milestone status via a scan page (QR code supported).
+- **Scan & Update:** Staff can update milestone status via a QR-supported scan page.
 - **My Orders:** Clients can view order details, milestone history, and download client-facing PDFs that exclude QR codes.
 - **Master Dashboard:** Staff can view order details for all projects, their milestone historys, and download PDFs that include QR codes for staff use.
 - **Email Notifications:** Sends registration and status emails to clients.